fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 #### Additional notes - Xamarin Forms initialization

 Each developer should understand how Xamarin Forms app is defined.
 This way, developers should know:
-In ENEI.SessionsApp.iOS app, more specific in AppDelegate.cs has the following code:
+In ENEI.SessionsApp.iOS app, more specifically  in AppDelegate.cs has the following code:

      public override bool FinishedLaunching(UIApplication app, NSDictionary options) {